EN2D0/EN3D0 Literature, Environment, Ecology

-Because ecocriticism and the environmental humanities are among our fastest developing cross-disciplines, the module aims to provide both a partial introduction to their history and an updated report from the field.
-Our emphasis is on theoretical contexts for reading in environmental terms with a special interest in innovative forms of imaginative, critical and activist practice.
-Topics to be covered include nature/society dualisms, the natural history of capitalism, postcolonial critiques of ‘wilderness,’ environmental questions of race and sexuality in relation to the ‘natural,’ waste, cli-fi and dystopia, the Anthropocene/Capitalocene debates, ecological crisis and environmental activism.
-Throughout, we will examine literary and cultural production in relation to questions of environmental impact, models of ecological thinking and the implications of revising conventional ways of articulating human with extra-human nature.
+This module aims to provide both a partial introduction to the history of ecologically responsive literature and an updated report from the field as it evolves.
+Our emphasis is on theoretical contexts for reading in environmental terms, with a special interest in innovative forms of imaginative, critical and activist practice.
+Topics to be covered include nature/society dualisms, environmental histories of capitalism, postcolonial critiques of ‘wilderness,’ race and sexuality in relation to the ‘natural,’ waste, cli-fi and dystopia, the Anthropocene/Capitalocene debates, ecological crisis and environmental activism.
+Throughout, we will look at literary and cultural production in relation to questions of environmental impact, models of ecological thinking and the implications of revising conventional ways of articulating human with extra-human nature.
 Our approach will be a combination of close and creative reading with attention to cultural and historical context, cross-national comparative study and variations in genre, methodology and medium.
 Authors include, among others, Rachel Carson, Amitav Ghosh, John Clare, M. Nourbese Philip, Olive Schreiner, Jesmyn Ward, Richard Powers and Alexis Wright.

-Warwick has good institutional resources for a module of this kind, including expertise from Arts and related faculties on a range of areas relevant to our concerns.
-The module will be conducted as a seminar with the possibility of an occasional visitor invited for discussion.
-In addition, we’ll aim to incorporate a field trip to a site of theoretical and practical interest.
+Warwick has good institutional resources for a module of this kind, including expertise and programming from Arts and related faculties on a range of areas relevant to our concerns.
+The module will be conducted as a discussion-based seminar, with the possibility of an occasional visitor invited to contribute.
+In addition, conditions permitting, we’ll aim to incorporate a field trip to a site of special interest.
 As with any seminar, what you get out of it depends largely on what you (help to) put into it; it’s crucial that students taking the module prepare adequately for each seminar and take an active role in classroom discussion.
 Seminars are an ecosystem, too.

 John Clare, Major Works of John Clare (Oxford World’s Classics)